-(Updated with an important note - July 2015.
-See info at
+(Updated with important notes - July 2015 and December

 When I told the guys on the Fly Baby mailing list that my next magazine article would be about how to mount a handheld radio in the panel of an aircraft, some were a bit skeptical.
 Harry Fenton commented, "If you can write an entire article on slapping a piece of Velcro between the radio and the panel, you deserve every cent that you are paid!"